 Insurance fraud is a well-known and long-established problem.
-It has many guises and ranges from tiny one-off opportunistic cases through to multi-million dollar syndicates of customers and suppliers working together to routinely defraud the insurer.
+It has many guises and ranges from small one-off opportunistic cases to multi-million dollar syndicates of customers and suppliers working together to routinely defraud the insurer.

-Some of the lessons learned in Europe and the US are yet to head East, and whilst the fraudsters are dining out on their well-executed crimes, the average punter is picking up the bill by paying high premiums to offset the fraud losses.
-The currently estimates that the cost of insurance fraud to the industry is $2.2bn per annum.
+Some of the lessons learned in Europe and the US are yet to head East, and while the fraudsters are dining out on their well-executed crimes, the average punter is picking up the bill by paying high premiums to offset the fraud losses.
+The current estimates are that the cost of insurance fraud to the industry is $80bn per annum.
 Some believe the true figure is even higher.

 Within the Australian insurance industry, there is a broad spectrum of fraud detection and investigation mechanisms in operation.
 There are still plenty of insurers out there who rely on tip-offs and the gut instinct of claims handlers to detect fraud, whilst others are using basic automated business rules and scorecards, and a small handful are adopting more advanced techniques.

-Whilst there is a collective moral obligation for the industry to stamp out crime, those who do it most effectively have an opportunity to out-compete those who are behind the curve, through sharper policy pricing and a better claiming experience for the customer.
+While there is a collective moral obligation for the industry to stamp out crime, those who do it most effectively have an opportunity to out-compete those who are behind the curve, through sharper policy pricing and a better-claiming experience for the customer.

-Only by bringing multiple techniques together and accounting for the interconnected nature of human behaviour, can insurers enable an effective detection strategy which stands up to the sophistication of modern criminals, whilst still addressing the high volumes of low value opportunistic events which chip away at the bottom line.
-Moving away from lengthy batch-based processing and embracing real time also helps insurers to keep a critical eye on customer experience.
+Only by bringing multiple techniques together and accounting for the interconnected nature of human behavior, can insurers enable an effective detection strategy that stands up to the sophistication of modern criminals, whilst still addressing the high volumes of low-value opportunistic events that chip away at the bottom line.
+Moving away from lengthy batch-based processing and embracing real-time also helps insurers to keep a critical eye on customer experience.

-Insurance fraud detection is a data analytics problem, all about trying to use data to identify and act on patterns of human behaviour.
-In order to understand fraud, or any other behaviour, it is vital that humans (and their businesses) are analysed as they exist in the real world: as holistic, interconnected entities living and operating in social groups with other people, businesses and material things.
+Insurance fraud detection is a data analytics problem, all about trying to use data to identify and act on patterns of human behavior.
+To understand fraud, or any other behavior, it is vital that humans (and their businesses) are analyzed as they exist in the real world: as holistic, interconnected entities living and operating in social groups with other people, businesses and material things.
 Crucially, these relationships are not static.
-They are constantly changing, and detection approaches must account for this dynamic paradigm by processing high volumes of data in real time and enabling detection models to evolve with clever criminals.
+They are constantly changing, and detection approaches must account for this dynamic paradigm by processing high volumes of data in real-time and enabling detection models to evolve with clever criminals.